rocdata/standards-gpf/sourcedata/reading.md

 Comprehend spoken and signed language at the word or phrase level

 C1.2
-Recognize the meaning of common gradelevel words in a short, grade-level continuous text read to or signed for the learner
+Recognize the meaning of common grade level words in a short, grade-level continuous text read to or signed for the learner

 C2.1
-Retrieve explicit information in a short gradelevel continuous text read to or signed for the learner
+Retrieve explicit information in a short grade level continuous text read to or signed for the learner

 C3.1
 Interpret information in a short grade-level continuous text read to or signed for the learner